 That’s not to say you shouldn’t do it.
-In 2016, I moved 7000km away from my home in Ireland almost 5 years ago to Dubai.
+In 2016, I ended up moving to a new country 7000km away from my home in Ireland to the UAE.
 Originally, I said I was going for two years…then another two….and I’m almost at the five year mark… What then?
 Who knows!

 Table of Contents

 - How to chose which country when moving abroad

 - What do you need to do before you move abroad?

 I had travelled a little before moving to the UAE, but only to the States and a couple of places in Europe.
 Moving to the UAE was a huge culture shock!
 But a good one.
 Only 9% of the people living in the UAE are Emiratis, the rest are expats from all over the world.
 I had never been somewhere before with so many people from so many different countries and it was incredible.
 I now have best friends from every corner of the world and have learned so much about different cultures since moving abroad.

 One thing I love about living in the UAE is how welcoming they are of different nationalities.
 Unfortunately, in other counties, including my own I’m sad to say, I’ve heard people being told to ‘go back to your own country’, something I’ve never heard here.
 Maybe it’s just me but aren’t we all living on the same planet?
 Why does it matter which area you travel to or live in?

 Push yourself out of your comfort zone